Skye Terrier vs Silky Terrier: Complete Comparison (2026)

 Health and Lifespan Comparison

 Skye Terrier has a typical lifespan of 12-14 years, while Silky Terrier lives approximately 13-15 years.
 Health profiles differ significantly between these dogs.
 Skye Terrier is predisposed to Orthopedic Concerns, Other Conditions, with associated veterinary costs for monitoring and treatment.
 Silky Terrier faces its own health challenges including Orthopedic Issues, Other Conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Both breeds have similar counts of documented health predispositions, with different specific conditions and different management needs.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health